Exa-Networks/exabgp/README.md

 > ./bin/healthcheck --help
 ```

-Multiple versions can be used simulteanously without conflict when ExaBGP is ran from extracted archives and/or local git repositories.
+Multiple versions can be used simultaneously without conflict when ExaBGP is ran from extracted archives and/or local git repositories.

 The configuration file and API format change from time to time, but every effort is made to make sure backward compatibility is kept.
-However users are encouraged to read the release note/CHANGELOG and check their setup after upgrade.
+However users are encouraged to read the [release note/CHANGELOG](https://raw.github.com/Exa-Networks/exabgp/master/CHANGELOG) and check their setup after upgrade.

 ## Support